TobySkov/VMT/README.md

 # VMT
 ## Introduction

 This notebook gives an introduction and overview of the codebase/API involved in the thesis project titled: "High Performance Computing for Evaluating Volume Massing Designs".
-The codebase is intended to work as a standalone API executable so the reasoning behind this jupyter notebook is to provide a transparent overview of the APIs capabilities.
+The codebase is intended to work as a standalone API executable.
 The codebase is supplemented by a thesis report with litterature study and a walkthrough of the engines used in the codebase.
 Examples of thesis report ready text can be found here:

 Week 4 report ready text: https://1drv.ms/b/s!ArT2Rk1rI-5viIZ8DYLSjZLuU3-yng?e=SwQXpJ